Soils Exam FAQs

 No. The exam is NOT graded on a curve.

-Can exam scores be given over the phone?
+Can exam results be given over the phone?

-No. Exam score notifications are sent via email and examinees will need to login to their certification record (using the email and password we have on file) to access the scores.
-Scores will not be given over the phone or sent by fax.
+No. Exam results notifications are sent via email and examinees will need to login to their certification record (using the email and password we have on file) to access the results.
+Results will not be given over the phone or sent by fax.

-Will the exam scores be sent to anyone else?
+Will the exam results be sent to anyone else?

-For candidates taking the Fundamentals or Professional Practice Exams as part of their Agronomy or Soil Science certification requirements, the score will be emailed directly to the individual.
-The Soils Board is notified of your exam score.
+For candidates taking the Fundamentals or Professional Practice Exams as part of their Agronomy or Soil Science certification requirements, the results will be emailed directly to the individual.
+The Soils Board is notified of your exam results.

-For candidates taking the Fundamentals or Professional Practice Exams as part of state licensing requirements, the score will be mailed to the state board and then forwarded to the exam participant.
-Except for Texas, which requires the individual to notify the board of their exam scores.
+For candidates taking the Fundamentals or Professional Practice Exams as part of state licensing requirements, the results will be emailed to the state board and then forwarded to the exam participant.
+Except for Texas, which requires the individual to notify the board of their exam results.

-Is an appeal of my exam score possible?
+Is an appeal of my exam results possible?